Town lets homeowner keep ‘Impeach Trump’ sign, for now

 #ReadLocal

-President Donald Trump lost the Boston suburb to Hillary Clinton, a Wellesley College graduate, by a more than 3-1 margin.
+President Donald Trump lost the Boston suburb to Hillary Clinton, a Wellesley College graduate, by a more than a 3-to-1 margin.

 Comments